Carrie White: Novel

-At the prom, Tommy and Carrie are voted Prom King and Queen - unaware that Chris had engineered Carrie's victory as part of a plan to get revenge for being banned from the prom.
+At the prom, Tommy and Carrie are voted Prom King and Queen – unaware that Chris had engineered Carrie's victory as part of a plan to get revenge for being banned from the prom due to bullying Carrie earlier.
 As an elated Carrie accepts her crown, Chris and Billy dump a bucket of pig's blood over her head, provoking the entire school, even Desjardin, to start laughing at her.
 Humiliated and enraged, Carrie loses control of her powers and lets loose a torrent of telekinetic energy that demolishes the school and kills several students.
 As she walks home, she unleashes her powers on the town as well, destroying several buildings and killing hundreds of people.

 When she returns home, she tells Margaret what happened, and Margaret tells her that she has been possessed by Satan and must be destroyed.
 Margaret attacks Carrie with a carving knife, and reveals that she became pregnant with her after her husband, Carrie's father, raped her.
-She stabs Carrie in the shoulder, but Carrie kills her by telekinetically stopping her heart.
+She stabs Carrie in the shoulder, but Carrie murders her by telekinetically stopping her heart.

 Mortally wounded, Carrie makes her way to the roadhouse where she was conceived.
 She sees Chris and Billy leaving, having been informed of the destruction by one of Billy's friends.
 After Billy attempts to run Carrie over, she telekinetically takes control of his car and sends it racing into the tavern wall, killing both Billy and Chris.
 Sue finds Carrie collapsed in the parking lot, bleeding out from the knife wound.
-The two have a brief telepathic conversation (revealing that Sue has telepathy), in which Carrie realizes that Sue was not involved in the prank and forgives her for her past cruelty.
+The two have a brief telepathic conversation thanks to Carrie's abilities in which Carrie realizes that Sue was not involved in the prank.
 Carrie then dies, crying out for her mother.